Our Board

 Jody Greenlee, RN, BSN – Chief Executive Officer

 Jody earned a BSN degree from the University of Kentucky College of Nursing.
 Jody worked in pediatric hematology and neonatal intensive care.
 In 2000, Jody retired to foster two medically fragile Guatemalan children.
-Jody served as Board President of Children of the Americas (international medical relief nonprofit) for seven years and then as Vice-President.
+Jody served as Board President of Children of the Americas (an international medical relief nonprofit) for 7 years, then as Vice President.
 Since 2000, Jody has traveled to provide medical and humanitarian services in the rural mountains of Guatemala.
-Jody also serves on the Executive Board of the Neighborhood Association.
+Jody also serves on the Neighborhood Association’s Executive Board.
 As founder and Executive Director of Finding Freedom through Friendship (FFF), Jody is passionate about providing services to impoverished women and children in emerging countries.
 (Member since 2010)

 Marguerite Doyle – Middle East Director & CFO